aionnetwork/aion-docs/developers/nodes/java/custom.md

 ---
 title: Custom Network
-description: Custom your network and test your Dapp.
+description: This section will show you how to customize your node config and genesis file.
+This will allow you to create a private network for testing your dApp.
 table_of_contents: true
 weight: 200
 ---

-This section will show you how to custom your node config and genesis file to create a custom network for testing your dApp.

 ## Prerequisites